FletchMcKee/liquid/README.md

 #### Edge

-The edge determines the width of the rim lighting around the effect's edge.
+Determines the width of the rim lighting around the effect's edge.
 Higher values create a wider, softer edge and expand the region where rim lighting is applied.
 Set to `0f` to disable this effect.

 On Android 12 and lower, this becomes a boolean where a value > 0f draws a fixed width edge effect, and 0f removes it.